 Both Catalyst and Aldwyck support residents and communities as well as build affordable homes.
-Aldwyck has a great track record through its Inspiring Futures Strategy whilst Catalyst Gateway provides a range of services – employment and skills, financial inclusion, support for families and young people and community development.
-Enhancing resident involvement
+Aldwyck has a great track record through its Inspiring Futures Strategy, while Catalyst Gateway provides a range of services – employment and skills, financial inclusion, support for families and young people and community development.

-As well as providing more much-needed homes, a merged Aldwyck/Catalyst would continue the improvement in working with residents that both organisations are already committed to.
+As well as providing more much-needed homes, a merged Aldwyck/Catalyst will continue the improvement in working with residents that both organisations are already committed to.
 This will be reflected in:

 - Relevant reporting on customer service enabling involved customers to effectively challenge and work with us to improve performance

 - A significant and clear voice for residents building on current arrangements (each has three residents on its relevant Customer Service focussed Committee).